Table of Contents

 If one is able to withdraw, or put another way, “cash out” their full retirement plan, it may be counted as an asset.
 This is because the funds are available to the individual, similar to having cash in a savings or checking account.

 Generally liquid assets (assets that are easily converted to cash) owned by either spouse of a married couple are considered jointly owned, regardless of whose name is on the asset.
 For example, say a long-term care Medicaid applicant is married and his/her non-applicant spouse has a checking account that doesn’t have the applicant’s name on it.
 For purposes of Medicaid asset calculation, this bank account will still be counted towards the applicant’s asset limit.
 As far as retirement accounts, some states view them as jointly owned, regardless of whose name is on them.
 Other states do not.
+Learn more about Medicaid and jointly owned assets here.

 In Pennsylvania and California, the retirement plan of a community spouse is exempt from being counted as an asset for the applicant spouse.
 In other states, such as New York, the non-applicant spouse’s retirement account is exempt from being counted as an asset as long as it is in payout status.
 Yet other states, like Colorado, count the retirement savings plans of both spouses, regardless of if only one spouse is applying for Medicaid.